 If you haven’t tried to make your own slow-cooked pulled pork on the grill, you need to try this recipe immediately.

-First off, I know that grilling can be a bit intimidating, but this recipe isn’t complicated.
+First off, I know that grilling can be a bit intimidating, and preparing a roast in the pressure cooker or slow cooker seems like an easier option, but this recipe isn’t complicated.
 The ingredients are super straightforward, and the steps to make it are all so easy.